Anzac Memorial

-The Anzac Memorial is a heritage-listed war memorial, museum and monument located in Hyde Park South near Liverpool Street in the CBD of Sydney, Australia.
+The Anzac Memorial is a heritage-listed war memorial, museum and monument located in Hyde Park South near Liverpool Street in the CBD of Sydney, New South Wales, Australia.

 The Art Deco monument was designed by C. Bruce Dellit, with the exterior adorned with monumental figural reliefs and sculptures by Rayner Hoff, and built from 1932 to 1934 by Kell & Rigby.
 This state-owned property was added to the New South Wales State Heritage Register on 23 April 2010.

 The memorial is the focus of commemoration ceremonies on Anzac Day, Remembrance Day and other important occasions.
 It was built as a memorial to the Australian Imperial Force of World War I. Fund raising for a memorial began on 25 April 1916, the first anniversary of the Australian and New Zealand Army Corps (ANZAC) landing at Anzac Cove for the Battle of Gallipoli.
 It was opened on 24 November 1934 by Prince Henry, Duke of Gloucester.
 In 2018, refurbishments and a major expansion were completed.
 The memorial was officially reopened by Prince Harry, Duke of Sussex.